Colombian peace process: Exploratory meetings

 A number of secret exploratory meetings between representatives of the Colombian government and the FARC began taking place in the spring of 2011.
-The FARC report that the first of such meetings took place in March 2011 near the Colombian-Venezuelan border, with the guerrilla represented by Rodrigo Granda (the FARC's main international representative) and Andrés París (a veteran political theorist and negotiator) and the government by presidential advisers Alejandro Eder and Jaime Avendaño.
+The FARC report that the first of such meetings took place in March 2011 near the Colombian-Venezuelan border, with the guerrillas represented by Rodrigo Granda (the FARC's main international representative) and Andrés París (a veteran political theorist and negotiator) and the government by presidential advisers Alejandro Eder and Jaime Avendaño.
 Two further meetings took place by July, where both parties agreed to continue exploratory meetings in Havana, Cuba.
 These first contacts were meant to settle the details of where, how and when the next stage of the process – secret encounters to set an agenda for talks – would be held.
 In July 2011, the government appointed senior officials to participate in the process: Frank Pearl, serving as environment minister; Sergio Jaramillo Caro, national security adviser to the president; and President Santos' brother Enrique Santos, former director of El Tiempo.
 For the magazine Semana, Enrique Santos' inclusion was a 'gesture of confidence' by President Santos to the guerrilla, because of the familial ties between the two men and Enrique Santos' past involvement in dialogues with the guerrilla.
 The FARC negotiating team was joined by Mauricio Jaramillo and Marcos Calarcá.

 Secret negotiations continued despite the death of Alfonso Cano, the FARC leader, in a military operation in November 2011.
 Semana reported that both negotiating parties had agreed to the principle that nothing coming from the outside could influence the discussions, while the FARC states that its Central High Command had decided to continue the exploratory meetings, "for it was the will of Alfonso Cano."

 Once the negotiators had been agreed upon, the two sides moved to designate foreign guarantor countries.
 Cuba, host to previous encounters, was a logical choice, while Norway was chosen as the second guarantor country for its active role in international conflict mediation.
 Additionally, two facilitator or 'accompanying countries' were also designated.
 The FARC chose Venezuela, while the Colombian government chose Chile.
 Exploratory meetings continued in Havana in February 2012, with limited social exchanges between the two negotiating teams to preserve the confidentiality of the talks.
 By August 2012, nearly ten preparatory rounds had taken place, with each round lasting between four and eight days for a total of approximately 65 encounters between both sides.
 The five main speakers for both sides remained in Cuba for the duration of the process.